laravel/docs/telescope.md

 <a name="schedule-watcher"></a>
 ### Schedule Watcher

-The Schedule Watcher records the command and output data of any scheduled tasks run by your application.
+The schedule watcher records the command and output of any scheduled tasks run by your application.